PA Homeschoolers Accreditation Agency

 Enjoy the Professionalism: Why should other educators go to hotels for their conferences while homeschoolers bring bag lunches and sit on hard chairs.
 This conference treats you right.
 Enjoy the free buffet lunch, the free snacks during breaks, the sessions that are small enough for you to get answers to your questions, and the professionalism of the day and location.

-Click here to see last year's conference schedule.
+Click here to see the conference schedule.

 Click here to return to the PHAA home page